Q: How should we reach agreement?

 Q: How do we reach agreement about the division of assets?

-Q: How do we reach agreement about financial support?
+Q: How do we reach agreement about financial maintenance?

-A: Financial support breaks down into two possible elements.
-A potential need to provide financial security for your child’s mum and the need for your child to be provided for financially.
-You may need to talk to a mediator or a solicitor when agreeing about financial support for your child’s mum.
+Financial maintenance breaks down into two possible elements.
+A potential need to provide maintenance for your child’s mum and the need for your child to be provided for financially.
+You may need to talk to a mediator or a solicitor when agreeing maintenance.

-The Child Support Agency (C-MEC from October 2008) will also be able to rule on the level of child maintenance.
+The Child Maintenance Service will also be able to rule on the level of child maintenance.
 Again, a mediator or solicitor will also be able to help.
 It is important that you make arrangements that don’t disadvantage your child when they are with you or their mum.